WanderingJourney/Pester-wiki/Set‐ItResult.md

 This command can be used inside an `It` block to explicitly set the test result to either 'Inconclusive', 'Pending' or 'Skipped' along with an optional explanatory message.

 - :information_source: **As of Pester 4.5.0 this command replaces the now deprecated `Set-TestInconclusive` cmdlet that is described [here](https://github.com/pester/Pester/wiki/Set%E2%80%90TestInconclusive).**

-## DESCRIPTION
+## Description

 Sometimes a test shouldn't be executed, because sometimes the condition cannot be evaluated.
 By default such tests would typically fail and produce a big red message.
 By using `Set-ItResult` it is possible to set the result from the inside of the `It` script block to either inconclusive, pending or skipped.

-## SYNTAX
+## Syntax

 ```powershell
     Set-ItResult [-Inconclusive] [-Because <String>] [<CommonParameters>]